NissrineEttayeby/Virtual-Voice-Assistant/README.md

 # Virtual-Voice-Assistant
 Virtual Voice Assisant is an assistant that can help you with a variety of tasks.
 This is a python project using differents libraries such as Speech Recognition , text-to-speech conversion...
-And Google API,Wolframaplha API .
+And Google API,Wolframaplha API.

 ![image](https://user-images.githubusercontent.com/108592629/235311198-7633e24d-80f2-4f90-b687-df076a2536ee.png)

 # Capabilities of Virtual voice assisitant